 Mount Mgahinga (Uganda) also known as Mount Gahinga in Rwanda, is a small volcano that straddling along the borders of 2 East African countries, namely Uganda and Rwanda.
 Mount Gahinga is one of the eight volcanoes in the Virunga massif.
 The mountain derives its name from the local dialect “Gahinga” which loosely translates as a “small pile of stones “.
+The hiking price, permit costs and accommodation options are very affordable here.

-Mount Mgahinga sits between Mount Sabyinyo and Mount Muhabura and it’s the smallest of all.
+Mount Gahinga sits between Mount Sabyinyo and Mount Muhabura and it’s the smallest of all.
 The mountain is elevated at 3,474 meters above the sea level with a swampy caldera at its summit.
 The caldera is 180 meters wide and believed to have been a lake before.

 Bush bucks and black fronted duikers are often seen at the top of Mount Gahinga and occasionally move to the lower slopes.
 The main vegetation on the mountain is bamboo to Afro-montane forests providing refuge to the rare mountain gorillas and endangered golden monkeys.
 Mount Gahinga is approximately 100 years making it the second youngest volcano in the Virunga massif.